 The next chord is the submediant, or 6th degree of the scale and it is major in quality.
 The notes in this chord are Ab – C – Eb.

 The final chord in C minor is the subtonic, which is diminished, or leading tone, if it uses the notes from the C minor melodic minor scale.

 Remember, a song might be in the key of C Minor, but borrow keys from relative major or minor keys!
 This means that not every chord in a song in the key of C minor is one of the chords above – it might be a different chord sneaking in.
 Be sure to check your sheet music to see if there are places where the key modulates – or moves to a different tonic or starting note – and to see if there are any accidentals (flats, naturals, or sharps) that change the quality of a chord.

-With the building blocks in this article, you can explore C minor chords, or try building chords in a new minor scale.
+With the building blocks in this article, you can explore C minor chords and the C minor scale, or try building chords in a new minor scale.
 We hope you enjoy adding chords to your songs in C minor with Hoffman Academy!